Willesden Farms completed a dairy conversion on 300 hectares, now...

 A composting barn is an off-paddock housing solution where cows rest on a composting bed under a covered roof.
 The barn’s design promotes cow comfort and health by providing a warm, dry, and well-ventilated environment.
 Composting barns are increasingly popular for their environmental benefits and cow welfare considerations.

-Pros and Cons of Building a Composting Barn
+Pros of Building a Composting Barn

 Pros: